 As a teenager, I sailed and body-surfed and snorkeled in the ocean every summer whenever I could.
 And after I left the cattle ranch where I grew up, I moved to the coast and have lived near the coast ever since.

-Now, being addicted to the ocean, to sailing and surfing and diving has an ugly symptom … chronic funds lack.
+Now, being addicted to the ocean, to sailing and surfing and diving has an ugly symptom … chronic lack of funds.
 I couldn’t just sail and swim and surf.
 I had to figure out some way to make money on the ocean so I could maintain my soggy lifestyle.

 After not making my fortune mining gold in 1969, I went back to Santa Cruz, California.
 Santa Cruz is a fishing town.
 It’s on Monterey Bay, home of Steinbeck’s famous “Cannery Row”.
 I still held on to my dream of commercial fishing.
 If anything it had grown stronger from being frustrated in Alaska, where I had gone to get a fishing job, but I hadn’t gone fishing even once.
 I walked the Santa Cruz docks day after day, just like I’d walked the docks in Alaska, and I asked the fishermen about work.
 And guess what?
 Same old story in both places.